Robustly decorrelating errors with mixed quantum gates: Results

 \subsection{Experimental implementation}

 We implemented our methods using the 19Q-Acorn superconducting transmon processor at Rigetti Computing.
 Comprehensive characterization of this device can be found in \cite{1712.05771}.
 While this device consisted of 20 qubits with fixed couplings, we used only qubit \#8 for our demonstration.

+To construct an MQG, there needs to be several different realizations of the desired gate available.
+To see improved performance, these realizations need to be imperfect in different ways, from drift, miscalibration, or other sources of error.
+Because the qubit used in our demonstration was coherence-limited, and therefore did not suffer from miscalibration errors, we intentionally introduced coherent errors to showcase our technique.
 Controls were derived from a single, 10-sample, 50ns Gaussian $X_{\pi/2}$ pulse calibrated via Rabi oscillation.
 Four intentionally miscalibrated Gaussian pulses, labeled $\mathsf{Pulse1}$ through $\mathsf{Pulse4}$, were derived by scaling the amplitude of the calibrated $X_{\pi/2}$ pulse by a factor $S \in \{1.064, 1.039,0.937, 0.912\}$, respectively.
 We model their effect on the qubit state as perfectly unitary rotations, $X_{A \pi/2} = \exp{(-i A \pi/2 \sigma_x)}$.

 These gates are then used as in Sec.~\ref{sub:off_diagonals} to construct a Pauli-exact MQG, which samples from the miscalibrated waveforms with probabilities $P\in \{0.307, 0.283, 0.211, 0.199\}$ respectively.
-Using these probabilities and pulse amplitudes we have plotted the corresponding Pauli transfer matrices in Fig. \ref{ptms}. $\mathsf{Pulse1}$ through $\mathsf{Pulse4}$ show clear coherent errors as off-diagonal elements while the MQG exhibits a clear supression of these off-diagonal elements.
+Using these probabilities and pulse amplitudes we have plotted the corresponding error generators in Fig.~\ref{fig:ptms}. $\mathsf{Pulse1}$ through $\mathsf{Pulse4}$ show clear coherent errors as off-diagonal elements while the MQG exhibits a clear suppression of these off-diagonal elements.

 We characterize the performance of the MQG using a series of randomized benchmarking (RB) experiments\cite{Magesan2011}: one for each of the miscalibrated pulses, one using the calibrated pulse, and using the MQG.
 In each case, the Clifford operations were decomposed into $X_{\pi/2}$ gates, which were implemented directly using the relevant waveform, and $Y_{\pi/2}$ gates, which were implemented by phase-shifting the relevant waveform $\pi/2$ radians.
 All circuits were precompiled on the host computer and sent to be executed on the control electronics, rather than using the FPGA or lower-level firmware to sample from $\mathsf{Pulse1}$ through $\mathsf{Pulse4}$ at run-time.